Your rights if your easyJet Gatwick flight this summer is cancelled

 That amounts to 1,700 easyJet departures across July, August and September.
 That approximates to the number of flights easyJet operates across Europe on a single day.

 At the time the cancellations went out, 180,000 passengers were booked on the affected easyJet flights.
-Of these, the airline says 95 per cent have been rebooked on alternative easyJet flights.
+Of these, the airline says 95 per cent have been rebooked on alternative easyJet flights – leaving 9,000 who have not.

 What are passengers’ rights?